File Under: Marketing Your Music

 There are two things you’ll want to keep in mind when marketing.
-First, the most important part of your artist persona is your name (
+First, the most important part of your artist persona is your name (which you should choose carefully).
+Second, the absolute shortest marketing message is your website URL.

 One of the best-known bits of research by marketing professionals is the concept of a “marketing impression”.
 Each time a person sees a name, logo, or image, it helps them to remember it in the future.
 It takes as many as 7-10 times of seeing your name before a person will say that they've "heard of you".
 Because of this, it’s important to repeat your name in many places repeatedly.
 And, with just your name and website in hand, you’ll be able to do this easily if you follow these suggestions: